ablaom/MachineLearningInJulia2020/tutorials.md

 ```

 **Important**:
 - In MLJ, a model that can predict probabilities (and not just point values) will do so by default.
-(These models have supertype `Proababilistic`, while point-estimate predictors have supertype `Deterministic`.)
+(These models have supertype `Probabilistic`, while point-estimate predictors have supertype `Deterministic`.)
 - For most probabilistic predictors, the predicted object is a `Distributions.Distribution` object, supporting the `Distributions.jl` [API](https://juliastats.org/Distributions.jl/latest/extends/#Create-a-Distribution-1) for such objects.
 In particular, the methods `rand`,  `pdf`, `mode`, `median` and `mean` will apply, where appropriate.

 So, to obtain the probability of "Iris-virginica" in the first test